 - Cigarette smoking & too much of alcohol consumption

 As discussed, cardiac problems arise due to improper diet and poor lifestyle.
 The vitiated doshas (Vata, Pitta & Kapha) lead to hardening or thickening of arteries known as atherosclerosis “dhamani praticaya” or “dhamani kathinaya”.
 This obstructs the path of blood flow to heart, which ultimately leads to angina (ruja).
-Angina Pectoris is a syndrome which occurs due to deficiency of blood in specific muscles of heart which is known as Myocardial Ischemia.
+Angina Pectoris is a syndrome that occurs due to deficiency of blood in specific muscles of the heart which is known as Myocardial Ischemia.

 According to Ayurveda, Hritshoola term was defined by Sushruta (6th century BCE) – it meant ‘heart pain’.
 It includes all the major elements of modern definition i.e. site, nature, aggravating and relieving factors and referral.
-According to him angina is chest pain which is precordial, temporary, exertional, emotional, burning like and relieved by rest.
+According to him, angina is chest pain which is precordial, temporary, exertional, emotional, burning like and relieved by rest.

 Due to stress or other associated reasons blood pressure in arterial walls increases.
-Due to increase in BP there is wear & tear of arterial wall.
+Due to an increase in BP, there is wear & tear of the arterial wall.
 The Cholesterol from the blood stream only repairs that wear & tear.
 It gets deposited under the inner lining of the arteries (like atherosclerosis).
 With the passage of time, calcification starts in these deposits.
 Sooner they become fibrous & arteries lose their normal contraction & relaxation work.
 It won’t allow the blood to reach various parts of the body & may also lead to clotting.
-When clot is formed the blood supply is stopped leading to heart attack or stroke.
+When clot is formed the blood supply is stopped leading to a heart attack or stroke.